-- I, Thomas L. Dyer, P. E., do hereby certify that I am currently employed as Senior Engineer by Mine Development Associates, Inc., 210 South Rock Blvd., Reno, Nevada 89502 and: - 1.
-I graduated with a Bachelor of Science degree in Mine Engineering from South Dakota School of Mines & Technology in 1996.
+I, Thomas L. Dyer, P. E., do hereby certify that I am currently employed as Senior Engineer by Mine Development Associates, Inc., 210 South Rock Blvd., Reno, Nevada 89502 and:

+1. I graduated with a Bachelor of Science degree in Mine Engineering from South Dakota School of Mines & Technology in 1996.
 I have worked as a mining engineer for a total of 18 years since my graduation.
-I am a Registered Professional Engineer in the state of Nevada (#15729) and a SME founding registered member in good standing (#4029995). - 2.
-I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 3.
-I am one of the authors of this report titled "Technical Report and Preliminary Economic Assessment, Wind Mountain Gold Project, Washoe County, Nevada," prepared for SolidusGold Inc., and dated December 24, 2014 (the "Technical Report").
+I am a Registered Professional Engineer in the state of Nevada (#15729) and a SME founding registered member in good standing (#4029995).

+2. I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101.

+3. I am one of the authors of this report titled "Amended Technical Report and Preliminary Economic Assessment, Wind Mountain Gold-Silver Project, Washoe County, Nevada," prepared for SolidusGold Inc., and dated January 21, 2015 (the "Technical Report").
 I take co-responsibility for Sections 1.0 through 6.0 and 23.0 through 29.0.
 I take full responsibility for Sections 13.0, and 15.0 through 22.0.
-My reliance on other experts is identified in 3.0. - 4.
-I have had prior involvement with the Wind Mountain property that is the subject of the Technical Report.
+My reliance on other experts is identified in 3.0.

+4. I have had prior involvement with the Wind Mountain property that is the subject of the Technical Report.
 I co-authored a 2010 Technical Report on the same property for Fortune River Resource Corp., and a 2012 Technical Report on the same property for Bravada Gold Corporation.
-I visited the Wind Mountain Gold project property on February 3, 2010. - 5.
-As of the date of the certificate, to the best of my knowledge, information and belief, the Technical Report with Effective Date of September 30th, 2014, contains the necessary technical information that is required to make the Technical Report not misleading. - 6.
-I am independent of SolidusGold Inc., and all their subsidiaries as defined in Section 1.5 of NI 43-101 and in Section 1.5 of the Companion Policy to NI 43-101. - 7.
-I have read National Instrument 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form. - 8.
-A copy of this report is submitted as a computer readable file in Adobe Acrobat© PDF© format.
+I visited the Wind Mountain Gold project property on February 3, 2010 and I co-authored the "Technical Report and Preliminary Economic Assessment, Wind Mountain Gold-Silver project, Washoe County, Nevada" (December, 2014) prepared for SolidusGold Inc.

+5. As of the date of the certificate, to the best of my knowledge, information and belief, the Technical Report with Effective Date of September 30th, 2014, contains the necessary technical information that is required to make the Technical Report not misleading.

+6. I am independent of SolidusGold Inc., and all their subsidiaries as defined in Section 1.5 of NI 43-101 and in Section 1.5 of the Companion Policy to NI 43-101.

+7. I have read National Instrument 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form.

+8. A copy of this report is submitted as a computer readable file in Adobe Acrobat© PDF© format.
 The requirements of electronic filing necessitate submitting the report as an unlocked, editable file.
-I accept no responsibility for any changes made to the file after it leaves my control. - 9.
-I consent to the filing of the Technical Report with any securities regulatory authority, stock exchange and other regulatory authority and any publication by them, including electronic publication in the public company files on their websites accessible by the public, of the Technical Report.
+I accept no responsibility for any changes made to the file after it leaves my control.

+9. I consent to the filing of the Technical Report with any securities regulatory authority, stock exchange and other regulatory authority and any publication by them, including electronic publication in the public company files on their websites accessible by the public, of the Technical Report.

-Dated December 24, 2014.
+Dated January 21, 2015.

-"Thomas L. Dyer"

-Signature of Qualified Person

-Thomas L. Dyer
+"Thomas L. Dyer" Signature of Qualified Person Thomas L. Dyer